 After years of working in textiles and their own clothing design business, David Chapman and Lynne Milsom emigrated to Canada to satisfy a yearning for a more natural lifestyle.
-That yearning took them along a path they could never have contemplated in their wildest dreams – working with fibre from their own herd of llamas.
+That yearning took them along a path they could never have contemplated in their wildest dreams – establishing the largest camelid rescue organization.

 The Llama Sanctuary is dedicated to providing love and care for neglected, abused, abandoned and otherwise homeless llamas and alpacas in British Columbia.
 For a variety of reasons, there are a great many animals in need of such care and The Llama Sanctuary is dedicated to providing that care and developing awareness of the needs of unwanted and homeless camelids.